 Keyword = Virginia "Convention of 1851"

-- The new version of Virgo does not use Boolean connectors, such as and, or between terms.
+- No need to use Boolean connectors, such as and, or between terms.

 - Put a phrase within quotation marks

 - Be sure you click on "Start Over" to perform a new search

 Finding Scholarly Journal Articles

 Virgo's "Article Advanced Search" is a starting point for searching for online journal articles: